mreza162152/mreza162152/README.md

 <h2>Howdy! 👋 I'm a Python Developer and Machine Learning Engineer</h2>

-I'm a web developer. <br>
+- 🌍 I'm currently working on web backend useing Django <br>
-Have interset in Python 🐍. <br>
+- 🐍 Have interset in Python . <br>
-Currently learning REST API. <br>
+- 👌 Currently learning REST API. <br>
-I'm also looking to collaborate on Django and Machine Learning.<br>
+- 🤝 I'm also looking to collaborate on Django and Machine Learning.<br>

 <hr>